 Aztlán generally allows author discretion with respect to group names.
 In general, strive for maximum simplicity and readability.
-Do not form a compound with more than one slash (e.g., Chicana/o/xs or Chicana/os/Latina/os).
+Avoid compounds with more than one slash (e.g., Chicana/o/xs or Chicana/os/Latina/os).
 The following are acceptable:

-Chicano, Chicanos, Chicana, Chicanas; Latino, Latinos, Latinas
+Chicano, Chicana, Chicanas; Latino, Latinos, Latina, Latinas